ajhenley/gitbook/introto_bootstrap.md

 Developers like yourself create code.
 Designers make the interface look nice.
 But not every project has a designer.
 Sometimes that job is also yours.
 Congratulations!

 You have a secret weapon.
 Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
 Bootstrap is a framework.
-It uses  html, cascading style sheets and javascript.
+It uses  html, cascading style sheets and JavaScript.
 Bootstrap contains design templates for typography, forms, buttons, navigation and other interface components.

 Bootstrap allows you to create responsive web pages.
-Responsive web design provides optimal viewing and interaction experience on all devices.
+Responsive web pages adapt their layout to different devices.
 Without responsive design you would develop different pages for different devices.
 Bootstrap solves that problem and ends the madness.

-The place to get started for Bootstrap is http://getbootstrap.com/.
+The place to get started for Bootstrap is ```http://getbootstrap.com/```.
 If you have any questions about Bootstrap try that site first.

 ####Including Bootstrap in your JSP or HTML Page